 There will be a home assignment for each Chapter (see submission schedule below).
 These assignments must be done individually.
-For that purpose, they must be submitted through Blackboard and will be checked for plagiarism through TurnIt.com.
-They will be graded according to the rubric as it is shown below.
-These individual home assignments will account for 43% of the total grade.
+For that purpose, they must be submitted through MyMISLab and will be checked for plagiarism through TurnIt.com.
+These individual home assignments will account for 10% of the total grade.